PowerCyberTraining/powercybertraining.github.io/pct/modules/05/setup.md

 python -c "import opendssdirect as dss; print('OpenDSS installation verified')"
 ```

-Note that OpenDSSDirect.py includes its own OpenDSS engine, eliminating the need for separate OpenDSS installation.
+Note that OpenDSSDirect.py includes its own OpenDSS engine, eliminating the need for a separate OpenDSS installation.

 ## Installation Verification